Data protection in Belgium: overview

 The sender must clearly identify himself and may not hide the origin of the message or his address.

-Moreover, each message must comply with the relevant provisions of the Law on Market Practices with regard to the content of advertising messages.
+Moreover, each message must comply with the relevant provisions of the Commercial Code with regard to the content of advertising messages.

 International transfer of data